 Fast forward to August 18, 2015 when Emmett was just over 5 months old.
 He was a beautiful little boy weighing 14 pounds and quickly closing in on 15 pounds.
 Emmett, just like the day he was born, is in a hospital.
 Spinal Muscular Atrophy, Type 1!
 Does anyone in your family have a genetic disease?
 The diagnosis is unquestionable.
 The hospital walls echoed with words and phrases that pressed in on Alisha and Josh.
 They could barely breath.
 "Genetic testing."
 "Possibly just SIX months to live."
 "Maybe he could live to 4 years."
 "You might hear him talk."
 "Tracheotomy."
 "Gastric feeding tubes."
 "No treatment."
 "No hope of recovery."
 "Experimental study."
 Emmett heard all of these words and he still smiled and giggled - he was even content when he got the blood work done - and he still brightened his parents' world, even though they looked at him through tears in their eyes and with hearts that had just been broken and crushed.

 Emmett Jeremiah had just been diagnosed with Spinal Muscular Atrophy, Type 1.
 No one survives this disease past age 4.
 No one.
+(We have learned since that there are absolutely some Type 1 who have lived and thrived well past age 4.)
 It is a fatal genetic disorder.
 There are some trial procedures going on right now, but they are limited in both availability and what they will accomplish.
 Our perfect little boy has a genetic condition that none of us even knew existed.
 Emmett's extended family fell even deeper in love with him - and yes, it is possible.